 Finding bumps around the penis can be worrying, and many men immediately fear genital warts or another sexually transmitted infection.

 One of the most common harmless conditions mistaken for warts is Pearly Penile Papules (PPP).
+Confusing PPP with genital warts is one of the most common mistakes men make.
+Read our experience-based insights.

 Although PPP and genital warts can both involve bumps in the genital area, they are completely different conditions with different causes, appearance, and treatment needs.